When abortion rights are under attack, we feel it around the world. But together we can #ProtectChoice.

 Across our programmes, we’ve seen US-linked groups lobbying for the removal of sexual and reproductive health and rights and frequently encounter 'advocacy playbooks' exported by US anti-choice groups.

-With Roe v Wade overturned, we expect to see a rise in anti-choice activities worldwide.
+With Roe vs Wade overturned, we're seeing a rise in anti-choice activities worldwide.

 “It is frustrating for people like us working in reproductive choice in contexts like Ghana, because what happens in the US affects us.
 It gives power to the opposition and the tools to advance their efforts.
 It means those who have been on the fence in the past could be easily swayed to become part of the opposition.”Support our abortion advocacy

-At MSI, as one of the world's leading providers of sexual and reproductive healthcare, we are working to ensure that no one is left behind and everyone has access to reproductive choice.
+As one of the world's leading providers of sexual and reproductive healthcare, we're working to ensure that no one is left behind and everyone has access to reproductive choice.

-Delivering healthcare across 37 countries, MSI focuses on reaching those with least access, such as adolescents and those without the resources to travel to facilities.
-In 2021, we delivered reproductive choice to over 67,000 people around the world every day and over half of those we supported (55%) had no alternative option for their service.
+Delivering healthcare across 37 countries, MSI reaches those with the least access, such as adolescents and those without the resources to travel to medical facilities.
+In 2022, we delivered reproductive choice to over 80,000 people around the world every day and over half of those we supported (55%) had no alternative option for their service.

 When global abortion rights are at threat, please consider donating to our global abortion work.